 Do we need insurance for our events?

 Yes.
 Any event where members of the public attend - fundraisers, community events, sports days, festivals - carries public liability risk.
-A single injury at an event can generate a significant claim.
-Many venues also require evidence of public liability insurance before they will allow you to use their facilities.
+A single injury at an event can generate a substantial claim.
+Many venues also require a certificate of currency for public liability before they will allow you to use their facilities.

 What is D&O insurance and why do we need it?